Let’s start with what every web designer should take into account.

 Firstly it pushes our eyes towards the image.
 When you place an image on a page people’s eyes are naturally drawn towards them which is why it pays to put images on the left, (seen here), rather on the right because people generally read from left to right, which makes scanning the page easier and ensures people are more likely to see the headlines.

 Next we see the big headline, this is usually the deciding factor for many people whether or not to follow on and take a look at the post.
 That’s if they haven’t already clicked because the image looks to enticing to pass up.

 If the headline only slightly grabs our attention, we’ll probably want to have a look at the excerpt text to find out more.

 We may take a look at the date and comments to see how relevant and popular the posting is.

 After that it’s unlikely we’ll look at anything else.
 However if the post is on a site which has many different contributors, readers may want to see if it’s by someone they know or someone who’s content they’ve read before.

 Lastly there’s the category.
 Some people may be coming to Specky Boy to read about a specific subject.
 That’s where giving readers the post category (or categories) is invaluable because it might just convert those last few people who are on the fence about clicking.

 There will usually be a lot of things fighting for the users attention, but if you can manage them well by using visual hierarchy then you’ll be helping your users out by giving them a great experience.

 Overall there are A LOT of aspects to this whole web design thing we’re all so proud of doing.
 If you really dig deep it seems like an endless rabbit warren at times.
-Just keep in mind that while you may not have convered everything well, you can be proud that you’ve covered a few things really well, and that can sometimes make all the difference.
+Just keep in mind that that sometimes the smallest things make the biggest difference.